 My work exploits these cinematic clips at both micro and macro levels.
 At the macro end of this continuum, Shockwaves, my 80 minute looping installation, is constructed from over 27,000 discrete clips.
 Each clip is in itself a symbol, image, or gesture that collectively connect, branch, and recombine into the story of two lives, a story that eventually is revealed to be the inevitable result of the meanings embodied in each of the individual symbols, images, and gestures with which the characters have given meaning to their lives.

 In contrast, the works in my Perpetual Series, represent the micro-end of my method, Each is a discrete, looping moving image that reminds us that the pieces from which we construct our current reality are already within us as the memories of movements, personalities, expressions, and gestures.
 The works’ simplicities hide complexities, the way fractals, by repeating a simple process over and over in an ongoing feedback loop, depict the infinitely complex patterns of reality.
-Still other works emphasize and integrate my raw materials through the use of color and other painterly gestures.
+Still other works emphasize and integrate my raw materials through the use of circuit bending, electronic glitch, data moshing, and digital mashup.